top of page

 How to Use This Information

 Knowledge is power.
-Now that you understand the seven traits of a true, authentic Montessori education, be proactive and ask direct questions when researching schools for your child.
+Now that you understand the six traits of a true, authentic Montessori education, be proactive and ask direct questions when researching schools for your child.
 Be wary of schools that won’t answer these questions directly.

 The bottom line: if you want your child to receive the amazing benefits of Montessori, you have to be a discerning parent.